 - Once you have registered through Midwest Scuba Center, you will be sent a confirmation email with a link and code to access the e-learning course.

-You are encouraged to complete the e-learning course prior to the in-person instruction phase.
+You are encouraged to complete the e-learning course prior to the in-person instruction phase, though it is not mandatory to be fully completed beforehand.

 Active Illini Registration

-- Login to the Active Illini web portal
+- University-affiliated members should login to the Active Illini web portal using their netID and password

 - Click the button on the top left corner of the screen to expand the menu